The bone collection

 Among the 600 or so whale skeletons there are some of the largest species, with their entire skeletons intact.
 There are a number of large series of mammals from Africa (H. Skoog’s, D. Sjölander’s and B. Wennerberg’s expeditions), Indonesia (W. Kaudern's expedition to Sulawesi) and South America (L. Söderström’s collection from Ecuador).

 "Library" with a difference

-Part of the bone collection is a reference colletion catalogue,(the so-called "bone library").
+Part of the bone collection is a reference colletion catalogue.
 This bone library is a comparative collection.
 Complete sets of bones from most northern European mammals, birds and fishes are systematically organised.
 One bone finding can be compared to the same bone type from different species.
 In this way it is possible to determine a species based on a single bone from an animal.

 Important research tool

 The "bone library" is an important tool for zoologists, archaeologists and osteologists.
 Loose bones are often found in sediment and during archaeological excavations.
 If it is possible to determine the species, the material can account for changes in wildlife over the last 13,000 years.

 Bones from the Stone Age, for example, provide information about human prey and eating habits.
 Bones from excavations in medieval cities not only tell us about the habits of the times but also how the size of pets has changed over the centuries.

 The "bone library" was organised by the former curator, Johannes Lepiksaar, and became an excellent tool; easy accessibility is the basic principle.
 The bone collection is regularly used by researchers from different disciplines.

 Phone: + 46 (0) 10 441 42 43 Mobile: +46 (0) 76 141 85 71